From the icy fjords of Scandinavia, a fearless and ferocious culture arose that would profoundly shape the history of Europe - the Vikings.

 The weapons and armour they carried, therefore, were not only tools of war, but also symbols of these larger socio-political narratives playing out during the Viking Age.

-The majority of Viking armament was made from iron, which was plentiful in Scandinavia.
+The majority of Viking armament was made from iron, which was easily available in Scandinavia.

 However, the creation of effective weapons and armour was not just a matter of access to resources; it required significant skill and technological understanding.